sarminb/VeenaFarewell/Veena.md

 ---

 ---
+### Poornima Says:
+##### You are an humble and friendly natured to everyone.
+Thank you for wonderful QA company throughout the BLAZE journey.
+Wish you all the success in your future endeavours.
+Wish to work with you soon.
+---
+---
 #### Please first copy everything from this line to the next one and paste it underneath the line below.
 Write your message here,
 ---
 :heart::purple_heart::green_heart::blue_heart: